vsch/flexmark-java/README.md

   includes the list of extensions to use.
 Making a single argument configure the environment.
   These are also available during parsing and rendering phases for use by extensions.

-- Test architecture based on original `spec.txt` augmented:
+- Test architecture based on original `spec.txt` augmented with:

-    - with expected AST to be validated
+    - expected AST so it is validated by tests

-    - options can be specified for individual tests so that one file can validate all options available for the extension.
+    - options can be specified for individual tests so that one file can validate all options available for the extension/core feature.

-    - full spec file with expected HTML and AST replaced with generated counterparts to make updating expected test results easier for new or modified tests.
-This also adds section and example number to each example opening line for cross referencing test results to test source.
+    - full spec file generated with expected HTML and AST replaced with generated counterparts to make updating expected test results easier for new or modified tests.

+    - section and example number added to each example opening line for cross referencing test results to test source.

 - Rework `HtmlRenderer` to allow inserting rendered HTML into different parts of the generated HTML document.
+Now can generate HTML for top/bottom of document.

-- Enhance `HtmlWriter` to make it easier to generate indented html and eliminate the need to implement attribute map and render children handlers.
+- Enhance `HtmlWriter` to make it easier to generate indented html and eliminate the need to implement attribute map and boiler plate render children method in custom node renderers.

-- Add `BlockPreProcessor` interface to allow customizing of block close processing of paragraph blocks on closing.
+- Add `BlockPreProcessor` interface to allow customizing of block processing of paragraph blocks on closing.
 Effectively, the mechanism of removing reference definitions from the start of the paragraph was generalized to be usable by any block and extensible.

-- Add `LinkRefProcessor` interface to allow customizing parsing of link refs for custom nodes, such as footnotes `[^]` and wiki links `[[]]`.
+- Add `LinkRefProcessor` interface to allow customizing parsing of link refs for custom nodes, such as footnotes `[^]` and wiki links `[[]]` that affect parsing which could not be done with a post processor extension.

 - Parser options to be implemented:
     - GitHub Extensions
-        - [x] Auto links
         - [x] Fenced code blocks
         - [ ] Anchor links for headers with auto id generation
         - [x] Table Spans option to be implemented for gfm-tables extension